cwmbwergwm

 Acknowledgments, sources and further reading.

-A great many other people have supplied information and photos to add to the story, so many thanks to (alphabetically) Graham Bennett, Mike Bennett, Peter Caldwell, Martin Connop Price, Ian Cooke, Darran Davies, Gareth Hugh Davies, Gary Davies, Steve Davies, Richard Evans, 'Fforestfach History', Martyn Fretwell, Glyn Harries, Andrew Harvard, Thomas Henderson, Tracey Hucker, Glen Johnson, Kes Jones, Mike Kilner, David Kitching, Frank Lawson, Norman Lowe, Frank Moore, Stephen Parry, Richard Paterson, Ian Pickford, Tyrone Puddle, Glyn Roberts, Dave Sallery, Lawrence Skuse, Ian Suddaby, Templeton Heritage Group, Gareth Thomas, Stephanie Thomas, David Wood amonst many others.
+A great many other people have supplied information and photos to add to the story, so many thanks to (alphabetically) Graham Bennett, Mike Bennett, Steven Blythe, Peter Caldwell, Martin Connop Price, Ian Cooke, Darran Davies, Gareth Hugh Davies, Gary Davies, Steve Davies, Richard Evans, 'Fforestfach History', Martyn Fretwell, Glyn Harries, Andrew Harvard, Thomas Henderson, Tracey Hucker, Glen Johnson, Kes Jones, Mike Kilner, David Kitching, Frank Lawson, Norman Lowe, David Mason, Frank Moore, Stephen Parry, Richard Paterson, Ian Pickford, Tyrone Puddle, Glyn Roberts, Dave Sallery, Lawrence Skuse, Ian Suddaby, Templeton Heritage Group, Gareth Thomas, Stephanie Thomas, David Wood amonst many others.

 The brickworks of Llanelly are well documented in 'The Industrial and Maritime History of Llanelli and Burry Port, 1750 to 2000' by R.S.Craig, R.Protheroe Jones & M.V.Symons.
 It was published by Carmarthenshire County Council in 2002 and runs to 672 pages with 61 plates, 24 figures and maps, ISBN 0906 821 584, (out of print and quite expensive !!)